What to wear for an interview in Fashion Industry

 Casuals for women

-Dark jeans, a blouse and cardigan
+Dark jeans, a blouse, and a cardigan

 A knee-length skirt and button-down shirt or blouse